What happens in Riverton when the lease term ends?

 - Month-to-month --- This will include a large rent increase.

 - Renew the lease --- This will lock the rental property up for another year with a small rent increase.

-Sometimes things happen that require a renter to end the lease before the lease term is over.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
-If a renter leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the landlord.
+Sometimes things happen which make a renter to break the lease.
+When this happens, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Readying the rental investment

-We recommend that the property owner replace the carpet every 5 to 7 years.
+We recommend that the rental owner replace the carpet every 5 to 7 years.
 We recommend that the owner paint every 5 to 7 years.

-- Before you lease out your rental in Riverton
+- Before you lease out your property in Riverton

 - Collections and evictions